-An Angel Investor is like a dragon from the Dragon’s Den.
+A so-called ‘angel investor’ is like a dragon from the Dragons’ Den.
 They’ll fund part of your business venture in return for a percentage of the profits.
 You’ll often receive business mentorship as part of the deal, too.

 Investors pay into a P2P fund in return for a percentage on their money.
 The P2P platform takes a percentage, too.
 Think of it like a loan – but without the need to satisfy high lending requirements of a high street bank.